Matt Roloff Offers Recovery Help For Hurricane Victims, ‘LPBW’ Fans Ask How Close Roloff Farms Is To Wildfires

-Little People, Big World star Matt Roloff took to social media recently to offer help in recovery for hurricane victims, while fans of the Roloff family’s TLC reality TV series asked how close Roloff Farms is to the current wildfires in Oregon.
+Little People, Big World star Matt Roloff took to social media recently to offer help in the recovery for hurricane victims.
+Meanwhile, fans of the Roloff family’s TLC reality TV series asked how close Roloff Farms is to the current wildfires in Oregon.
 The Little People, Big World patriarch has posted twice to his personal social media accounts about the hurricane in Texas, and the most recent post is filled with comments from his followers asking if the “big fires in Oregon” are anywhere near Roloff Farms.
 Matt Roloff posted a week ago on Facebook to say that “he’s praying tonight” for all of the hurricane victims in Texas and Louisiana, but Little People, Big World fans are reminding Matt to not forget about “all those fires,” too.

 Hurricane Harvey made landfall in South Texas on August 26 as a category 4 hurricane and continued along the Gulf Coast to Louisiana by August 30, leaving behind flooding, death, and devastation, according to a recap of Harvey’s history by the Weather Channel.
-Matt Roloff from the long-running TLC reality TV series, Little People, Big World, took to his personal Facebook account last Thursday to say that he’s “praying tonight for all the people in Texas and Louisiana that are affected by these terrible storms.”
-The 55-year-old LPBW fan-favorite also wrote that the Roloff family will “find ways to help” victims of Hurricane Harvey in the recovery and rebuilding effort.
+Matt Roloff from the long-running TLC reality TV series Little People, Big World took to his personal Facebook account last Thursday to say that he’s “praying tonight for all the people in Texas and Louisiana that are affected by these terrible storms.”
+The 55-year-old LPBW fan favorite also wrote that the Roloff family will “find ways to help” victims of Hurricane Harvey in the recovery and rebuilding effort.

 Matt Roloff’s post from last Thursday was liked and reacted to by 10,000 of his over 600,000 followers, with over 300 comments from fans of Little People, Big World sharing their stories of devastation from the hurricane, while also thanking Matt for the prayers, and telling Matt to “brace” his efforts because Irma is due to hit Florida soon.
 While Matt’s first Facebook post received mainly positive reactions from his followers, there was at least one comment telling Matt that other states need prayers, too, due to spreading massive wildfires.
 After posting a couple of times about his grandbabies, Matt Roloff once again shared a post about Hurricane Harvey three days ago.